Finding New Treatments for Rhabdomyosarcoma

 Robert Benezra, PhD

 Cancer-related mortality is usually associated with metastasis, the spreading of cancer from a primary tumor to distant organs.
-Previous studies that looking at the events that determine the site of future metastasis have shown that the primary tumor can modify distant organs and prepare them for the arrival of tumor cells.
+Previous studies suggest that looking at the events that determine the site of future metastasis have shown that the primary tumor can modify distant organs and prepare them for the arrival of tumor cells.

 In addition, our preliminary data suggests that the primary tumor can induce an antimetastatic immune response and delay the formation of distant metastases.
 This response is mediated by neutrophils — a subset of white blood cells that play a role in inflammation and immune responses to infections.